All Episodes

 They stopped explaining why they were doing what they were doing.

-And they were set up, the Democrats and the media immediately just laid into them as typical conservative, racist, sexist, bigots, and then we got wasn't very long after that, Republicans wanted to starve kids by cutting and eliminating the school lunch program.
+And then we got, wasn't very long after that, Republicans wanted to starve kids by cutting and eliminating the school lunch program.

-Because they're sitting there thinking the country has shifted and moved in their favor.
+And the Republicans didn't know what hit them because they're sitting there thinking the country has shifted and moved in their favor.

-So this business of not offering, not explaining what you stand for, and not giving yourself a mandate.
+So this business of not offering, not explaining what you stand for and not giving yourself a mandate.

 Now, I know there's no mandate per se here because there's no national election taking place.